henkjannl/DesigningHousingsInFreeCAD/README.md

 # Concept of making a housing using boolean operation of bodies

-In this example, we will demonstrate the process of constructing a housing through the application of boolean operations on various bodies.
+This example demonstrates the concept of constructing a housing through the application of boolean operations on various bodies.
 The housing will consist of two shells that can be seamlessly assembled together.
 Follow these steps:

 <p align="left">
   <img src="./01-concept/concept.png" alt="Concept" width="1135">